OsBlaineOra/db-devops-tools/Liquibase.md

 }
 ```
 This changelog includes the following elements:
-* [preconditions](https://docs.liquibase.com/concepts/advanced/preconditions.html) are checks that will be evaluated before the changes are executed.
+* [Preconditions](https://docs.liquibase.com/concepts/advanced/preconditions.html) are checks that will be evaluated before the changes are executed.
 In this changelog you are ensuring that the changes will only be executed if you are either connected as `hol_dev` or `hol_test`.
 * A [changeset] is a group of changes.
 The id value can be any string that makes sense for your project.
 The author value should be changed to your name.
 * The changes array can contain one or more [Change Types](https://docs.liquibase.com/change-types/home.html).
 In this changelog you will be creating a table.
 As you read through the JSON object it may sound similar to how you would write an SQL script.

 ### Changelog Master file
-The master file is basically a changelog file that defines the run order for the other changelogs.
+The master.json file is a changelog file that defines the run order for the other changelogs.
 Instead of a master, you could start with a single changelog and chain all of your changelogs together.
 If you were to do this, it would get complicated very fast.
 Using a master changelog is a [better practice](https://docs.liquibase.com/concepts/bestpractices.html).

 Modify the file master.json
 ```